SAFE-Stack/docs/docs/safe-template.md

 *Currently, the template does not include any Azure / other Cloud integration except Docker deployment.
 Refer to the [SAFE-Bookstore](https://github.com/SAFE-Stack/SAFE-BookStore) repository for an example that uses Azure Table Storage.
 We're working on improving this to include standard Azure dependencies and other deployment mechanisms.*

 ## Using the template
-Refer to the [Quick Start guide](quickstart.md#create-your-first-safe-app) to see basic guidance on how to use the template.
+Refer to the [Quick Start guide](quickstart.md#create-your-first-safe-app) to see basic guidance on how to install and use the template.

 ## Template options
 The template provides the ability to customise the created application.
 You can see template version and available options by running  `dotnet new SAFE --help`.